ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Compromised CA

 A root CA for TAM certificates might get compromised.
 Some TEE trust anchor update mechanism is expected from device OEMs.
-A compromised intermediate CA is covered by OCSP stapling and OCSP validation check in the protocol.
-A TEE should validate certificate revocation about a TAM certificate chain.
+TEEs are responsible for validating certificate revocation about a TAM certificate chain.

 If the root CA of some TEE device certificates is compromised, these devices might be rejected by a TAM, which is a decision of the TAM implementation and policy choice.
-Any intermediate CA for TEE device certificates SHOULD be validated by TAM with a Certificate Revocation List (CRL) or Online Certificate Status Protocol (OCSP) method.
+TAMs are responsible for validating any intermediate CA for TEE device certificates.

 ## Compromised TAM

-The TEE SHOULD use validation of the supplied TAM certificates and OCSP stapled data to validate that the TAM is trustworthy.
+Device TEEs are responsible for validating the supplied TAM certificates to determine that the TAM is trustworthy.

-Since PKI is used, the integrity of the clock within the TEE determines the ability of the TEE to reject an expired TAM certificate, or revoked TAM certificate.
-Since OCSP stapling includes signature generation time, certificate validity dates are compared to the current time.

 ## Certificate Renewal